 Moving can be difficult for any family.
 There is much to be done, including making sure bank accounts are transferred, children are registered in their new school, the cable box and internet lines are connected, and that all that is important is well in your family’s world.

-In addition to all the planning and all the packing and all the millions of details that need to be attended to, the developmental needs of your child with Autism Spectrum Disorder (ASD) also need to be addressed.
-Whether the move is around the corner or to another state, you should anticipate that it may be difficult for your child with ASD.
+In addition to all the planning and all the packing and all the millions of details that need to be attended to, the developmental needs of your child on the autism spectrum also need to be addressed.
+Whether the move is around the corner or to another state, you should anticipate that it may be difficult for your child on the spectrum.

-Similar to a very young child, a child with ASD may need to be told about what is actually moving with the family to the new house and what is staying behind.
+Your child on the autism spectrum will likely do best with more explicit and concrete information about the move.
+Specifically, your child may need to be told about what is actually moving with the family to the new house and what is staying behind.
 For example, the child’s bed and toys are going to be in the new house, but the bath tub is staying.
 Consider giving your children stickers to put on the items that they want to be sure are moving with them.
 These serve as tangible reminders to all during the tumultuous packing period.
 If your child tags an item that cannot be moved (for example, a wall mural or built-in window seat), make sure you talk about the item with your child and try to find ways to replace or accommodate the need the item fills for your child.

-It is usually a good idea to pack the room of your child with ASD last and to unpack and put it in order first.
+It is usually a good idea to pack the room of your child on the autism spectrum last, and to unpack and put it in order first.
 Organization and structure will help your child to feel safer and settled and perhaps result in fewer melt downs.
 In fact, moving day may be just the right day to ask a close friend or family member to have your kids come over after school in an effort to keep them away from the chaos as much as possible.

 Other suggested aids: